-- The client has the right to request a referral for services, not otherwise provided by the Manna Soup Kitchen, on Tuesdays and Thursdays between the hours of 8:15 a.m. and 11:00 a.m., by authorized personnel or appropriate representatives of said services.
+- The client has the right to request a referral for services, not otherwise provided by the Manna Soup Kitchen, on Tuesdays and Thursdays between the hours of 8:15 am and 11:00 am and on Wednesdays between the hours of 4:30 pm and 5:30 pm, by authorized personnel or appropriate representatives of said services.

 - Each Client has the right to bring a service animal into the building, provided they have the legal paperwork for the animal, and the animal proves to be well behaved and non-disruptive, and remains under direct control of the owner at all times.